wshafer/psr11-monolog/README.md

                 'options' => [
                     'token'             => 'sometokenhere', // Pushover api token 'users'             => ['email1@test.com', 'email2@test.com'], // Pushover user id or array of ids the message will be sent to
-                    'title'             => 'Error Log', // Title sent to the Pushover API 'level'             => \Monolog\Logger::INFO, // The minimum logging level at which this handler will be triggered
+                    'title'             => 'Error Log', // Optional: Title sent to the Pushover API 'level'             => \Monolog\Logger::INFO, // Optional: The minimum logging level at which this handler will be triggered
-                    'bubble'            => false, // Whether the messages that are handled can bubble up the stack or not 'useSSL'            => false, // Whether to connect via SSL.
+                    'bubble'            => false, // Optional:  Whether the messages that are handled can bubble up the stack or not
+                    'useSSL'            => false, // Optional:  Whether to connect via SSL.
 Required when pushing messages to users that are not the pushover.net app owner.
 OpenSSL is required for this option.
-                    'highPriorityLevel' => \Monolog\Logger::WARNING, //The minimum logging level at which this handler will start sending "high priority" requests to the Pushover API
+                    'highPriorityLevel' => \Monolog\Logger::WARNING, // Optional: The minimum logging level at which this handler will start sending "high priority" requests to the Pushover API
-                    'emergencyLevel'    => \Monolog\Logger::ERROR, // The minimum logging level at which this handler will start sending "emergency" requests to the Pushover API
+                    'emergencyLevel'    => \Monolog\Logger::ERROR, // Optional: The minimum logging level at which this handler will start sending "emergency" requests to the Pushover API
-                    'retry'             => '22', // The retry parameter specifies how often (in seconds) the Pushover servers will send the same notification to the user.
+                    'retry'             => '22', // Optional: The retry parameter specifies how often (in seconds) the Pushover servers will send the same notification to the user.
-                    'expire'            => '300', // The expire parameter specifies how many seconds your notification will continue to be retried for (every retry seconds).
+                    'expire'            => '300', // Optional: The expire parameter specifies how many seconds your notification will continue to be retried for (every retry seconds).
                 ],
             ],
         ],